danielabar/meblog/src/markdown/activerecord-dependent-options.md

 Another thing to consider is consistency.
 It's one thing to allow nullable foreign keys, but in [Scenario 14](../activerecord-dependent-options/#14-belongs-to-delete-has-many-nullify), the combination of `dependent: :delete` on the belongs_to side, and `dependent: :nullify` on the has_many side can result in books referencing an author that no longer exists.
 That is, their foreign key is not null, but specifies an author_id that no longer exists.
 Although ActiveRecord can handle this by simply returning `nil` when referencing `book.author`, it could result in inconsistencies if using direct SQL statements for a reporting system.

+This inconsistency can also happen when using `dependent: :nullify` as we learned in [Scenario 4](../activerecord-dependent-options/#4-has-many-nullify) when invoking the `delete` method on the model with the `has_many` rather than the `destroy` method.

 ### Combinations

 Proceed with caution when *combining* options.
 From this exercise, we've learned that the same option can behave differently depending on what option if any is specified on the other side of the relationship.
 For example, when `dependent: :destroy` is used on the has_many side by itself as in [Scenario 2](../activerecord-dependent-options/#2-has-many-destroy), an author with one or more books can be successfully destroyed and all its books are also destroyed.
 But when this option is combined with `dependent: :destroy` on the belongs_to side as in [Scenario 7](../activerecord-dependent-options/#7-belongs-to-destroy-has-many-destroy), then the destroy method on an Author with one or more books fails.
 Even stranger, when this option is combined with `dependent: :delete` on the belongs_to side as in [Scenario 12](../activerecord-dependent-options/#12-belongs-to-delete-has-many-destroy), then an Author with a single book can be destroyed, but its before_destroy callback gets invoked after the SQL DELETE statement to remove it.
 And trying to destroy an Author with multiple books fails.

 ### Orphans

 Consider the advice in the Rails Guides, specifically the warning not to use `dependent: :destroy` on the `belongs_to` side of a one-to-many relationship due to possibility of orphan records.
 We tried this in a few scenarios, starting with [Scenario 6](../activerecord-dependent-options/#6-belongs-to-destroy).
-This case did not result in orphan records but trying to remove a book belonging to an author that had other books failed on a foreign key constraint.
+This case did not result in orphan records (as long as a nullable foreign key was not allowed) but trying to remove a book belonging to an author that had other books failed on a foreign key constraint.
 In this case ActiveRecord prevents orphan records, but will result in more complex code that needs to handle some entities can be removed and some cannot due to how many other entities their parent has.
 Scenarios [7](../activerecord-dependent-options/#7-belongs-to-destroy-has-many-destroy), [8](../activerecord-dependent-options/#8-belongs-to-destroy-has-many-delete-all), [9](../activerecord-dependent-options/#9-belongs-to-destroy-has-many-nullify), and [10](../activerecord-dependent-options/#10-belongs-to-destroy-has-many-restrict-with-exception) are other variations on using `dependent: :destroy` on the `belongs_to` side and all had some problems or possibly unintended consequences.

 ### Removal Method